 The Bank has a rating system as part of its credit assessment and review process for real estate finance transactions.
-This system uses Monte-Carlo simulation techniques and has been calibrated to provide the Bank with a probability of default and loss given default evaluation for secured real estate finance transactions, and assigns a transaction rating on a scale equating to that used by the major rating agencies.
+This system provides the Bank with a probability of default and loss given default evaluation for secured real estate finance transactions, and assigns a transaction rating on a scale equating to that used by the major rating agencies.